ANALYSES OF LINEAR MODELS

 Credit points: 15

 Modern research often involves the analysis of data for more than one variable and in this regard, linear models are the most widely used class of models.
-Linear models relate a response variable to one or more explanatory variables enabling researchers to answer important research questions and make predictions about how variables will respond.
-These methods are used in many areas including biological science, economics, engineering, medical science and psychological science.
-Topics covered in this subject include simple and multiple linear regression, response and explanatory variable transformations, ANOVA and ANCOVA, as well as more modern methodologies such as generalized linear models and linear mixed effects models.
-This subject has a strong emphasis on preparing students for future careers in statistics.
-This subject addresses La Trobe's Innovation and Entrepreneurship Essential which entails developing the ability to tackle problems creatively, generating new ideas, taking calculated risks and creating change to achieve ambitions now and in the future.
+They relate a reponse variable to one or more explanatory variables enabling researchers to answer important research questions as well as make future predictions.
+The methods are used in many areas including biological science, economics, engineering, medical science and psychological science.
+Topics include simple and multiple linear regression, response and explanatory variable transformations, ANOVA and ANCOVA, as well as more modern methodologies such as generalized linear models and linear mixed effects models.
+This subject has a stong emphasis on preparing students for future careers in statistics.

 Subject year levelYear Level 3 - UG